safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 **7) Modify Service URLs to Use HTTPS**

-To enable SSL for a service, open the FME Server Web User Interface, and select *Services*.
+To enable SSL for a service, login to the FME Server Web User Interface (username and password *admin*), and select *Services* on the left hand side table of contents.

 ![](./Images/3.407.ServicesButton.png)